KATTA-00/module-ballerinax-openai.finetunes/docs/spec/sanitations.md

    - **Updated**:
       - Removed the `default` parameter

-   - **Reason**: This change is done as a temperary workaround until the Ballerina OpenAPI tool supports OpenAPI Specification version v3.1.x(Currently supported upto version 3.0.0)
+   - **Reason**: This change is done as a temporary workaround until the Ballerina OpenAPI tool supports OpenAPI Specification version v3.1.x(Currently supported upto version 3.0.0)

 3. **Removed the Required Field from the `Error` Property of `FineTuningJob` Object**:
    - **Original**: The error property of the FineTuningJob object included the code, message, and param as required.